Crimes Against Humanity and War Crimes Act (S.C. 2000, c. 24) [Link]

 There appears to be no provision in any UN document that suggests that Canada, fundamentally, can expect to be an independent artificer of its policies in this emerging dynamic.
 Likewise, this language does not suggest that the Canadian Government enjoys a discretionary position in adopting a buffet approach to the UN mandate; accepting good ideas and discarding others; regardless of Canada’s Constitution.
 While the UN agenda does denote differences in regional characteristics, the mandate itself is unified, and assumes a shared reality between nations.
 This blueprint outlines that Canadian Policy Development and Values are tethered to the guidance of a global governance body.
 The Government of Canada's policy foresight engine, Policy Horizons Canada, is chaired by the WEF's former Head of Strategic Foresight, Kristel Van der Elst, who also currently serves as CEO of consulting firm The Global Foresight Group.

-On June 19th 2019, the United Nations and the World Economic Forum (“WEF”) signed a Strategic Partnership Framework whose objective is to “jointly accelerate the implementation of the 2030 Agenda for Sustainable Development”.
-This document positions the WEF, guided by its founder Klaus Schwab, as an enablement vehicle of the same United Nations 2030 agenda.
-By means of Canada’s shared blueprint in its own 2030 Agenda National Strategy, this positions a relationship between the WEF and the Government of Canada in the same capacity.
-Hundreds of civil rights agencies had organized in protest.
+On 19 June 2019, the United Nations and the World Economic Forum signed a Strategic Partnership Framework pledging to “jointly accelerate” the UN’s 2030 Agenda for Sustainable Development.
+The agreement effectively casts the WEF as an implementation arm of the UN programme.
+Because Canada adopted a “shared blueprint” in its own 2030 Agenda National Strategy, the accord likewise creates a de facto policy conduit between the WEF and the Government of Canada.
+The move sparked protests from hundreds of civil-rights organizations.

 Finally, the text at the UN website (here) is remarkable;